Skandia-Smarthus/Skandia.Web.Components/readme.md

 `node ./build/generate-strompris.json`

 # Structure
-Structure of this project is important, especially under ./site directory.
+Structure of this project is important, especially under ./components directory.
 This is where the definitions for the components to be built are located.
 All static assets related to components is placed under ./site/assets.
 All generated files are located under ./site/<type>/<name>.html

 # Templates
 In ./templates we have our templates files.
-They are suffixed with hbs that are handlebar extension.
+They are suffixed with hbs that are handlebar's extension.
-Changes to this file will change the generated output from `npm run build` & `npm run build-onboarding` to reflect the template changes.
+Changes to this file will change the generated output from `npm run build` or `npm run build-onboarding` to reflect the template changes.
 We also have a .html file that is manually appended to the generated output and contains script templates.
-TODO: Remove the script template file, its not needed if we rewrite the js search/replace logic.
+TODO: Remove the script template file, it's not needed if we rewrite the js search/replace logic.

 # External providers usage
 How can we use this in Squarespace that is our cms provider at this time.
 In Squarespace, or other vendor, create a code block (or a block that can take some html code).
-In this block add `<onboarding" data-name="hyttestrom"/>` If everything is setup correctly it should load the form names hyttestrom.html that you see in ./site/onboarding.
+In this block add `<onboarding" data-name="hyttestrom"/>` If everything is setup correctly it should load the form named hyttestrom.html that you see under the ./site/onboarding directory.
-Change this name to whatever you want in the ./site/onboarding folder (NB must be available in production, so pushed out).
+Change this name to whatever you want in the ./site/onboarding folder (NB must be available in production, so pushed out and deployed to the Azure storage account (done with devops)).

-Its the same for strompris.
+It's the same for strompris.
 `<strompris data-name="elkompis"/>`
 This will load the strompris component for elkompis.